-Due to the limited nature of subsidy funding, the amount identified in Appendix A will be reserved until September 1, 2022, for making subsidy increases after bids to subsidy-eligible projects funded prior to FY-2022.
+Due to the limited nature of subsidy funding, the amount identified in Appendix A will be reserved until September 30, 2023, for making subsidy increases after bids to subsidy-eligible projects funded prior to FY-2023.
 The total amount of subsidy resulting from any such increase shall be limited as outlined in Section IV.D.1.
-Any available subsidy funds not reserved, or obligated for such increases by September 1, 2022, may be made available first for subsidy-eligible projects funded in FY-21 which did not already receive subsidy, then for funding new subsidy-eligible projects in priority order on the FY-22 "Small Low Income" Priority List, as outlined in Section IV.D.1.
+Any available subsidy funds not reserved, or obligated for such increases by September 30, 2023, may be made available first for subsidy-eligible projects funded in prior to FY-2023 which did not already receive full subsidization, then for funding new subsidy-eligible projects in priority order on the FY-2023 Subsidy Priority List, as outlined in Section IV.D.1.